Content Marketing for SaaS: The 9-Step Guide

 - What are their demographics (age, gender, income, etc.) and psychographics (goals, interests, motivations, etc.)

-Distribute surveys and conduct interviews with existing customers to get to know them better.
+- Distribute surveys and interview existing customers to get to know them better.

-Conduct competitor research and find out the kind of customers they are targeting.
-You can do this by taking a look at the kind of articles they’re publishing, the kind of audience that is interacting with their content, and so on.
+- Conduct competitor research and find out the kind of customers they are targeting.
+You can do this by looking at the articles they’re publishing, the audience interacting with their content, and so on.

-How does this help?
-Let’s look at Slack’s example.
+Let’s take Slack’s example.
 They cater to different customer segments and teams like engineering, project management, sales, etc.

 Shopify is one SaaS brand that creates blog posts for the entire customer journey that add value to the reader.